smallyunet/txbot/README.md

 Receive signal mail from bi123:

 - Register in bi123.co by mail
-- Open mail push in bi123.co
+- Select your favorite coin and subscribe to the email notification in bi123.io.
 - Setup mail server info in `config.py`

 Make order automation in Binance: